liveswitch/liveswitch-connect/README.md

 The LiveSwitch Connect CLI lets you send and receive media to and from LiveSwitch.

 Requires .NET Core 3.1 or newer.
+Requires LiveSwitch Server 1.10.0 or newer.

 ## Building